 10:00 A. M.-Administration of Vocational inventory tests to freshmen college students.
 All freshmen are to assemble in the college library promptly at 10:00 A. M.

 2:00 P. M.-Registration of college sophomores.
-All college sophomores are to assemble in the co

 All college sophomores are to assemble in the college auditorium promptly at 2:00 P. M.

 8:00 P. M.-Party, all students in Gymnasium.